jimenezcorzo/Kubernetes-The-Hard-Way-1.15.3-LXC/docs/14-Troubleshooting-commands.md

 # Some Helpful Troubleshooting Commands

-In case you need to do some troubleshooting during the deployment of your Kubernetes Cluster "The Hard Way", I leave you below some useful commands.
+In case you need to do some troubleshooting during the deployment of your Kubernetes Cluster "The Hard Way", I am leaving to you some useful commands, and some use cases.